Social Media and your Divorce

 - Do not log into your partner’s social media accounts to look for evidence to support any claim you hope to make.
 This is a violation of his or her privacy.

 As for what you should do on social media while you are working through a divorce, the following can serve you well:

 - Abide by the “grandma rule.”
 If you would not want your grandmother to see a specific post of yours, do not share it on social media;

 - Avoid oversharing about your life and the divorce on social media.
 Keep your discussions about the divorce between yourself and your lawyer and your venting to face-to-face meetings with friends; and

 - Consider limiting the time you spend on social media.
 Social media use can have a negative impact on your mental health.
 Use the time you would normally spend browsing social media to work out or do hobbies that make you happy.
 Instead of messaging with friends and relatives on social media, use that time to meet in person.

 Work with Draper Law Office to Complete your Divorce

 Social media is here to stay.
 Our team of experienced divorce lawyers at Draper Law Office can advise you about how to use social media in a smart, productive way while your divorce is pending and in the years that follow.
-Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our three locations: St. Cloud, Kissimmee, and Orlando.
+Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our two locations: Kissimmee, and Orlando.